ethack/tht/README.md

   <a href="https://ethack.github.io/tht/">Docs</a>
 </p>

 The Threat Hunting Toolkit (<span title="Think Happy Thoughts  (⌒‿⌒)">THT</span>) is a Swiss Army knife for threat hunting, log processing, and security-focused data science.
-Deploy the pre-configured container image onto any system rather than struggling with installation, configuration, or environment differences.
+Deploy the pre-configured container image onto any system rather than struggling with installation, configuration, or environment differences for a whole bunch of tools.
 You can be cleaning, filtering, sorting, data stacking, and more in no time.

 ## Features